 A recipe for homemade deodorant that REALLY works!

 My bathroom cupboard holds an array of partially used natural deodorants.
 All of them now sit abandoned because they just don’t work well enough.
 I’ve tried everything – sticks, sprays, roll-on liquid, made by countless different brands -- but by the end of a long day and an intense workout at the gym, there is inevitably a moment when I realize the natural deodorant just isn’t cutting it.
-So I revert to conventional anti-perspirant, feeling confident that I won’t smell, but uncomfortable with putting myself at risk for breast cancer and Alzheimer’s disease (not to mention the host of other toxic chemicals included in conventional anti-perspirant and deodorant).
+So I revert to conventional anti-perspirant, feeling confident that I won’t smell, but uncomfortable with possibly putting myself at risk for breast cancer and Alzheimer’s disease (not to mention the host of toxic chemicals included in conventional anti-perspirant and deodorant).

 Lately I’ve noticed a growing interest online and among friends in making homemade deodorant, but I always dismissed it as being another ineffective natural deodorant that wouldn’t keep smell or wetness at bay.
 When I finally mixed up a batch, I was amazed at the results – dry, odorless armpits with a slight scent of lavender that lasted the entire day, CrossFit workout included!
 Little did I know the best solution was the simplest one.
 Give it a try and see for yourself how well it works.